shines red on the damp forest dead wood

 Main Threats

 None significant.
-Localised threats include removal of dead wood from forest floors and gardens.
+Localised threats include removal of dead wood.

 Population